-We can agree that social media is a very useful marketing tool and it is a great way to connect with people worldwide; however, when it is accessed frequently, it can become a productivity killer.
-While some of the employers have blocked some websites and social sites in their work to address the issue, it is not the solution in helping out their employee to become productive.
+We can agree that social media is a very useful marketing tool, and it is a great way to connect with people worldwide; however, when it is accessed frequently, it can become a productivity killer.
+While some of the employers have blocked some websites and social sites in their work to address the issue, it is not the solution in helping out their employees to become productive.
 Communication is key, and their habits in social media must be discussed to address the issue.

-Not Conveying Clear Expectations.
+Not conveying clear expectations.
 Set goals for your employees and make sure that it is aligned with the company target.
 The unclear purpose is one of the reasons why employees become unproductive.
-The employees also need to be involved so they know how they can react to the situation that they have direct control.
+The employees also need to be involved, so they know how they can react to the situation that they have direct control.
 This will motivate them in their work and will be one of the reasons for them to be productive.

 It also improves your overall core strength that helps in the betterment of good posture.
 Simply standing alone can decrease the risk of heart disease.
 Working while standing does not feel like your working at all because you can move freely.
-Standing helps in the improvement of your blood vessel which gives you energy when you feel sleepy.
-If your employees are the type of people who want to keep their current desk because they find it useful and has a lot of storage, then the desk converter is right for them.
+Standing helps in the improvement of your blood vessel, which gives you energy when you feel sleepy.
+If your employees are the type of people who want to keep their current desk because they find it useful and have a lot of storage, then the desk converter is right for them.
 It is portable and can be moved around from the office, home office and can even be placed on a dining table or kitchen counter.

-Lack of Useful Feedback.
+Lack of useful feedback.
 Regular feedback needs to be given to an employee.
 It can motivate employees to perform better.
 Often, it is mistakenly related to criticism.
 Negative criticism should be viewed as constructive criticism and is the best reflection of feedback that can help formulate better decisions for the improvement of performance.

-Learn to Prioritize.
+Learn to prioritize.
 Just like distractions, you need to ensure and discuss with your direct superiors the expectations to achieve your goal.
-Having the right conversation will you enable you to work better and smarter.
+Having the right conversation will enable you to work better and smarter.
 Learn how to prioritize your workload and ensure that you have the right equipment that allows you to perform better.